 Severe deficiencies can cause the following symptoms:

 For ruminants, the maximum tolerable level of S in diets is .40% of their dry matter intakes.
-Excess S will interfere with the digestion and absorption of other minerals, particularly the trace minerals, copper and selenium.
+Excess S will interfere with the digestion and absorption of other minerals, particularly the trace minerals, copper, and selenium.
 Even though these minerals may be adequate in the diet, secondary deficiency symptoms can be observed, simply because the trace minerals were made unavailable, due to too much S in the feed.
 Other toxicity symptoms or problems that can occur from high levels of S include:

-With recent increased usage of distillers grains in dairy and feedlot diets, the association between S and PEM has been noted and documented.
+With the recently increased usage of distillers grains in dairy and feedlot diets, the association between S and PEM has been noted and documented.
 One of the causes of PEM in ruminants is the interference by S with the B-vitamin, thiamin.
 Supplementation with thiamin may help to alleviate PEM.
 This is one reason why thiamin is included in Agri-King base mineral products.
 The symptoms of PEM include:

 Sulfur is an important element in the pH balance of the blood of animals.
-Sulfates are some of the anionic salts that are used to adjust PCI (Pre-Fresh Cow Index) that affects calcium utilization in cows prior to calving.
+Sulfates are some of the anionic salts that are used to adjust PCI (Pre-Fresh Cow Index) that affects calcium utilization in cows before calving.
 This can be a key factor in the prevention of milk fevers and retained placentae in fresh cows.

 Agri-King, Inc is a leader and innovator in animal nutrition.
 Agri-King rations are balanced to meet the nutrient needs of the animals that are fed by clients.
-For more information about Agri-King nutrition, contact a representative near you or visit the website at http://agriking.com/.
+For more information about Agri-King nutrition, contact a representative near you, or visit the website at http://agriking.com/.
 AK